OpenSourceBrain/OSB_Documentation/contents/Help/02_Creating_Your_Own_Project.md

 #### Create a formula

-You can wrte formulas in your documentation using the latex syntax.
+You can wrte formulas in your documentation using the LaTeX syntax.
 You only need to enclose you formula like this:

 <code>{{latex(formula)}}</code>